Salt Lake City: Events

 Although the LDS church holds a large influence, the city is culturally and religiously diverse and the site of many cultural activities.

 A major state holiday is Pioneer Day, July 24, the anniversary of the Mormon pioneers' entry into the Salt Lake Valley.
 It is celebrated with a week's worth of activities, including a children parade, a horse parade, the featured Days of '47 Parade (one of the nation's largest parades), a rodeo, and a fireworks show at Liberty Park.
 Fireworks can be legally sold and set off around July 24.

 First Night on New Year's Eve, a celebration emphasizing family-friendly entertainment and activities held at Rice-Eccles Stadium at the University of Utah, culminates with a fireworks display at midnight.

 Beginning in 2004, Salt Lake City has been the host of the international Salt Lake City Marathon.
 In 2006, Real Madrid and many of the nation's best cyclists had engagements.

 Salt Lake City has begun to host its own events in the last few years, most notably the Friday Night Flicks, free movies in the city's parks, and the Mayor's health and fitness awareness program, Salt Lake City Gets Fit.
+Salt Lake City also hosts recurring food-truck gatherings organized by the Food Truck League, including regular lunchtime events at the downtown Gallivan Center.

 Salt Lake City hosted the 2002 Winter Olympics.
 At that time, Salt Lake City was the most populated area to hold a Winter Olympic Games.
 The event put Salt Lake City in the international spotlight and is regarded by many as one of the most successful Winter Olympics ever.
+Salt Lake City will host the Olympics for the second time in 2034.

 In February 2002, Torino, Italy was granted an Olympic Sister City relationship with Salt Lake City, which became a Friendship City relationship in October 2003.
 On January 13, 2007, an agreement was signed, where Salt Lake City and Torino officially became Olympic Sister Cities.

 On the third Friday of every month, the Salt Lake Gallery Stroll presents a free evening of visual art; many galleries and other art-related businesses stay open late, allowing enthusiasts to tour various exhibits after hours.
 Sidewalk artists, street performers and musicians also sometimes participate in these monthly events.